varnish/Varnish-Book/varnish_book.rst

       http -p hH --proxy=http:http://localhost PURGE www.example.com

    Alternatively, you can test it with ``varnishtest`` as in the subsection `PURGE in varnishtest`_.

+   In order to control the IP addresses that are allowed to send ``PURGE``, you can use Access Control Lists (ACLs).
+   A purge example using ACLs is in the `Access Control Lists (ACLs)`_ section.

 Exercise: ``PURGE`` an article from the backend ...............................................